What is the goal of the FOUR PAWS #SaddestBears 'campaign'?

 How many bears has FOUR PAWS rescued so far?

-Since 1998, FOUR PAWS has rescued or taken care of more than 190 bears at the FOUR PAWS BEAR SANCTUARIES and partner projects.
-Furthermore, FOUR PAWS has also supported rescues/ transfers of bears to extended cooperations, such as the Zoo Poznań in Poland, the Bear Refuge Kuterevo in Croatia, the BEAR ORPHAN STATION Harghita in Romania, Al Ma'wa Wildlife Reserve in Jordan and others.
-Summarising these cases and the rescues/ transfers to FOUR PAWS projects FOUR PAWS has helped more than 200 bears in need since 1998.
+Since 1998, FOUR PAWS works towards an end of inappropriate keeping of bears, and rescues bears in need.
+In the FOUR PAWS BEAR SANCTUARIES and partner projects, these animals find a new, species-appropriate and lifelong home.
+Furthermore, FOUR PAWS has also supported rescues/ transfers of bears to extended cooperations, such as the Zoo Poznań in Poland, the Bear Refuge Kuterevo in Croatia, the BEAR ORPHAN STATION Harghita in Romania, and others.
+Summarising these cases and the rescues/transfers to FOUR PAWS projects FOUR PAWS has helped more than 220 bears in need so far.

 Why can’t rescued bears be reintroduced into the wild?